-I watched my actions as the morning flowed into afternoon and then evening.
+I watched my actions as the morning coffee flowed into afternoon and then evening.
 When it became night, I felt trepidation because I had crossed my boundaries that day and wasn’t sleepy.
-I hadn’t had a successful night’s sleep in months and I don’t believe we’re supposed to dread going to bed.
+I hadn’t had a successful night’s sleep in months and I don’t believe we’re supposed to dread going to bed!

 There is a flow to this life, and being mindful of what flows into my day and at what time is an intricate part of having a good night’s sleep.
 Coffee now has a slow flow and a stopping point.

 Maybe it’s not coffee for you, but if you’re having trouble relaxing your mind to fall asleep, there’s something in your body from the day that thinks it needs to stay awake.
 Know your flow.

 A Blogger friend commented on the photo in A New View.

 When my daughter and I walked out of the newly built house mentioned in that post, she glanced my way, as if trying to read my thoughts.
 The house was nice enough, but the view was no better than where I am now.
 My next house is all about the view.

 I don’t want more, but I do want better.

 In response to my friend’s comment, I let her know these photos are a part of my vision board.
 My vision board began a year ago, and these photos are popping up in my FB memories.
 They are reminding me why I’m in a season of work.

 I’ve been working from home for years, but last year was my season for learning to work with discipline and consistency.
 It’s paying off, but my work is seven days a week.
 It becomes difficult to discern a weekday from the weekend.
 Relatable?